ramaralo/proxy-com/docs/index.md

 Web Workers, Chrome extensions, Electron processes, etc. To achieve this, it uses specific Transports that do the actual work of sending messages between contexts.

 One common scenario is when we want to consume apis that run on a different NodeJs process.
-This is one possible (simplified) way to create a new process in NodeJs.
+As an example, let's look at the scenario of exposing an API between two NodeJs processes.

 Consider two sibling files: `parentProcess.js` and `childProcess.js`:

 ```javascript
 // parentProcess.js